lookit/lookit-docs/docs/source/community-involvement.rst

 2. Provide peer feedback on studies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before submitting a study to Lookit, researchers gather peer feedback
+Before submitting a study to CHS, researchers gather peer feedback
 (see :ref:`Study approval process <study_approval>`).
 This is a quick and lightweight process, not scientific peer review, but
 it does a lot to improve the participant experience!
 As a researcher on
-Lookit, you will help to review other studies as well as posting your
+CHS, you will help to review other studies as well as posting your
 own for feedback.

 3. Recruitment
 ~~~~~~~~~~~~~~

 Once you start running your study, you will need to actively recruit participants.
-There’s a shared Lookit participant pool, but we need everyone’s combined efforts to build it.
+There’s a shared CHS participant pool, but we need everyone’s combined efforts to build it.

 If you have programming experience (or employ someone who does)
 ---------------------------------------------------------------

-Lookit is an open-source project, but struggles with the problem that relatively few of its primary stakeholders (developmental researchers) feel equipped to contribute to feature development.
-If you have experience programming in Python, the most helpful way to contribute is to :ref:`Set up for local development <Local dev setup>` on the Lookit codebase, take ownership of an issue in the lookit-api repo and make a PR with your implementation (and your unit tests ;) ).
+CHS is an open-source project, but struggles with the problem that relatively few of its primary stakeholders (developmental researchers) feel equipped to contribute to feature development.
+If you have experience programming in Python, the most helpful way to contribute is to :ref:`Set up for local development <Local dev setup>` on the CHS codebase, take ownership of an issue in the lookit-api repo and make a PR with your implementation (and your unit tests ;) ).